py4j/py4j/py4j-web/download.rst

 * Eclipse 3.6 (Eclipse 3.4 and 3.5 should probably work)
 * Java 6.0+

-If you would like a particular version of Python or Java to be supported, fill an `enhancement request <https://sourceforge.net/apps/trac/py4j/newticket>`_.
+If you would like a particular version of Python or Java to be supported, fill a `feature request <https://github.com/bartdag/py4j/issues/new>`_.